rubenrincon/dbximgdemo/README.md

     }

-And you can now run with `npm start`
+And you can now run with `npm start`.
 🎯 The source code at this point can be found in [this link](https://github.com/rubenrincon/dbximgdemo/tree/backendwithsession)